-+1 Accelerated Master's (Dual Degree) Program in Adult & Organizational Development MEd
++1 Accelerated Master's (Dual-Degree) Program in any Temple University undergraduate major + Adult & Organizational Development (MEd)

 This +1 Accelerated Program offers undergraduate majors in any school or college at Temple University the opportunity to complete their undergraduate degree and, then, in the year following, complete a Master’s Degree in Adult and Organizational Development.
 The program develops students' awareness of the views and experiences of others and the relationship of individuals and groups to each other, to institutions and organizations, and to the larger society.
 The master's program draws from social science theory and research to develop students' diagnostic and intervention skills in the areas of adult learning, strategic communication, systems perspectives, group decision-making, team development, training design, conflict management and conflict intervention.